As they are highly adaptive, they can even survive in your garage!

 Make sure you are checking them regularly if you are using snap traps.
 You will want to get rid of the dead rats ASAP.

 Even with cracks in the garage wall and ceiling, rats will sometimes dig a burrow in the garage walls for shelter.

 While you are inspecting your garage for rat invasion, you must identify the burrows.

 The entrance to the burrow will be a hole in the ground.
 It may even be outside the garage.
 Check the local area thoroughly.

-Flood these holes, to drown any rats inside, and have traps and baits in place in case they try to get away before drowning.
+Flood these holes to drown any rats inside, and have traps and baits in place if they try to get away before drowning.